seppinho/mutserve/README.md

 # Mutation-Server

-Mutation-Server is a library used within mtDNA-Server, an online [cloud service](https://mtdna-server.uibk.ac.at) to detect variants and heteroplasmies in mitochondrial NGS DNA.
+Mutation-Server is a library to detect heteroplasmic and homoplasmic sites in NGS mtDNA data.
+It is especially used within mtDNA-Server, an online [cloud service](https://mtdna-server.uibk.ac.at).
 For scalability, the tool is parallelized with Hadoop MapReduce.

 ## Run mtDNA-Server locally